Sanjeev3000/Projects/README.md

 •	Microsoft Visual Studio, language C# and windows Form as type of project. •	Use the model object of DAO (Data Access Object)

-PROJECT TITLE: Remax Managemen Software 2018
+PROJECT TITLE: Remax Management Software 2018

 Description :